-In various forms, the subject of daisy chaining or splitting power is one of the more common discussions I see about powering pedals.
+In various forms, the subject of daisy chaining or splitting power is one of the more common questions/discussions I see about powering pedals.
+On this subject, there are a few questions that seem to come up again and again in the guitar forums, and by now I think I’ve seen most of them.
+Here are but a few examples:

 ”Can I power more than one pedal per output on my power supply?
 Will it get noisy?
 What should I look out for?”

-Those types of questions seem to come up again and again in the guitar forums, and I keep writing roughly the same post over and over again.
-One of those times, I thought it might be a good idea to copy what I’d just written (for the ‘nth time) and turn it into an article.
-So I did.
+In response to those and other, similar, questions, I’ve found myself writing roughly the same post over and over again.
+One of those times, I thought it might be a good idea to copy what I’d just written (for the ’nth time) and turn it into an article.
+So I did. 😀

 But as always, let’s start with the basics.